blogs

 Fivetran is the most widely adopted managed ELT ingestion tool on the market.
 It automates data extraction from 500+ SaaS connectors into cloud data warehouses, with automated schema drift handling that adjusts to source system changes without breaking pipelines.

 Fivetran handles the extract and load stages of the wrangling workflow reliably and with minimal operational overhead.
-It does not handle transformation — that's typically paired with dbt — and it has no analytics or AI layer.
+It does not handle transformation, which is typically paired with dbt, and it has no analytics or AI layer.
+We've priced out the complete Fivetran stack, warehouse and BI included, in our pricing comparison.

 Key features: 500+ pre-built connectors · Automated schema drift handling · Incremental data loading · Reverse ETL via Fivetran transformations · High connector reliability and uptime SLAs